Q: What do you call an organic compound with an attitude?

 Club for Undergraduate Biomedical Engineering (CUBE)

 CUBE offers events like the Biomedical Engineering Competition (BMEC), where participants work together in teams to come up with solutions to solve health problems.
-These solutions are judged by people from industry and research fields.

 They also host a lab skills workshop series, where students can develop key lab skills such as pipetting, microscopy, and general lab safety.
 You also have the chance to go on field trips to see a biomedical laboratory where real researchers and scientists work.